For parents & caregivers:

 Chris Green, Program Director, GOS.

 733 is a public parking lot, and the opening to the Barber Scout Camp - do not proceed through the scout camp gate: park in the lot before it.
 GOS instructors meet with participants at the RED dot and programs run at the BLUE dot.

 Drop - Off / Start time is listed on your confirmation of registration.

 GOS instructors wait for, and gather, participants for up to 15 minutes after start time.
 If you arrive later than 15 minutes past, and / or no instructors are present, please escort your child into our program area (across bridge, indicated by blue dot above).

 If this is not possible, make arrangements for a meet-up with an instructor by phone.

 It is essential to make direct contact with a GOS instructor before leaving your child at a program, or driving away at pick-up. .Even just a wave or eye contact.

 Please do your best to arrive punctually at your pick-up time.
 Participants have already had a thrilling and exhausting experience, and instructors have other commitments.
 We get that life happens, and trust that parents will commit to arriving on-time, and communicate expected late arrivals with lead staff, by call or text.

-Instructors can accommodate late drop-offs or early pick-ups, and parents should also note that our programs are structured with an intentional progression throughout the day - where a unified start and good closure together, is ideal.
+Instructors can accommodate late drop-offs or early pick-ups, but parents should also note that our programs are structured with an intentional progression throughout the day - where a unified start and good closure together is ideal.

 Communicating with GOS Program Instructors